 Sting operations occur regularly on some of the largest and most trusted web sites such as MySpace, Facebook, AOL, Match.com and Yahoo.
-The undercover police will often lure unsuspecting adults into conversations thinking and then gradually introduce incriminating facts such as being under the age of 18 or, if the penalties are greater, under the age of 15.
+The undercover police will often lure unsuspecting adults into conversations and then gradually introduce incriminating facts such as being under the age of 18.
 The deception can include the officer lying about their identity and sending photographs of other people or even other adults all in attempt to keep the conversation going.

-Beware of any public Internet web site.
+Beware of any public internet web site.
 Do not assume that your privacy is protected, and do not assume that police must tell the truth.
-The mere act of having an sexually explicit conversation with someone whom you think is a minor is a federal crime.
+The mere act of having an sexually explicit conversation with someone whom you think is a minor is a crime.